-The structure plan provides a flexible framework to accommodate a range of proposed land uses and allows development to proceed with a staged approach focussed on meeting short term market demand for aerospace and defence related industries, with airside access within the Northern Catchment.
+The structure plan provides a flexible framework to accommodate a range of proposed land uses and allows development to proceed with a staged approach focussed on meeting short term market demand for aerospace and defence related industries, with airside access.
 The structure plan has incorporated a number of key changes that reflect the challenging nature of the SAP and need for a consultative design approach.